shrikrishna97/Resources-App-Dev/github_tutorial.md

    sudo apt update && sudo apt install gh -y
    ```

+(Note: gh command will also work in powershell, if you are struggling with wsl you can use powershell)
 ### **For Mac & Linux Users** (Skip WSL)
 - **Git & VS Code** are pre-installed in most Linux/macOS systems.
 - Install **GitHub CLI (`gh`)** using: